THE PUNJAB DEFAMATION ACT 2024

 (7) Notwithstanding anything contained in the Code or any other law for the time being in force, the Tribunal shall have jurisdiction regarding any claim or actionable wrong, which has either been disseminated, circulated, received, read or viewed within the territorial precincts of Punjab or, as a result of such material being published or broadcasted, a person who resides, works for gain or discharges his functions/duties, either permanently or temporarily, within the territorial limits of Punjab, has been defamed.

-(8) The Tribunal may grant pre-trial settlement opportunity to the Parties by referring the matter for mediation to an accredited Alternate Dispute Resolution (ADR) Centre in the District, if so consented to by both Parties.
+(8) The Tribunal may grant pre-trial settlement opportunity to the Parties by referring the matter for mediation to an accredited Alternate Dispute Resolution (ADR) Centre in the District, if so consented to by both parties.

 (9) If the matter is referred to mediation in terms of sub-section (8) above, the decision of the mediator shall be final.